T-S-T-T/2025-HS2-COS70008-Project/README.md

 Each module's code must be inside its designated folder.
 For example, Sentimental Analysis:
 The code must be inside the folder "/SentimentalAnalysis".
 Then input files for the module can be found in "../data/DataProcessing".
 The output files must be put into "../data/SentimentalAnalysis"

+The Repo exclude the folder /data because it only contains the source data, input, output files. each member has to create their own folder /data on their local machine

 ## Draft 2